alan-turing-institute/data-training-for-bioscience/README.md

 - [x] Design training curriculum (concept map, data, reusable materials) using [Carpentries Development Handbook](https://cdh.carpentries.org/)
 - [x] Set up the Carpentries template for material development (see [community lessons](https://carpentries.org/community-lessons/))
 - [x] Define episodes (modules) and adapt training materials for biological datasets <-- REG member
-- [ ] Select biological datasets - potentially provided by the Crick <-- Focus groups
+- [ ] Select biological datasets - potentially provided by the Crick <-- Focus groups TBD
 - [ ] Seek feedback periodically from all stakeholders and invite contributions <-- The Turing Way community manager
 - [ ] Release the first draft and invite the community for testing the materials

+## Main deliverables

+Training materials for two masterclasses will be developed and shared from this project.

+1. Introduction to data science and AI for senior researchers: This masterclass will also touch on some concepts related to algorithm selection, statistical approaches and the potential additionality of Machine Learning and Deep Learning.
+2. Managing and supervising computational Projects: This masterclass will provide an understanding of open source tools, version control, literate programming, Markdown, GitHub, metadata and other collaborative approaches.

+Inviting feedback from the mid- to late-career researchers from the Turing, the Crick and wider research communities, these masterclasses will build a shared understanding of good practice principles to facilitate the integration of reproducible computational approaches from data science into biological research.

+## The Carpentries Incubator

+The training materials will be developed openly from the start under [The Carpentries Incubator](https://carpentries.org/community-lessons/#the-carpentries-incubator) GitHub organisation.

+These are two separate GitHub repositories for the two masterclasses:
+- Masterclass 1: Introduction to Data Science and AI for senior researchers: https://github.com/carpentries-incubator/data-science-ai-senior-researchers
+- Masterclass 2: Managing Open and Reproducible Computational Projects: https://github.com/carpentries-incubator/managing-computational-projects

+Though developed under subtitles Masterclass 1 and 2, both the materials will be standalone and modular to encourage their use independent of each other.

-*Please create [an issue](https://github.com/alan-turing-institute/data-training-for-bioscience/issues) to add any milestone or goals that are currently missing from the roadmap.*
+*Please create [an issue](https://github.com/alan-turing-institute/data-training-for-bioscience/issues) to add any milestone or goals that are currently missing from the roadmap, or to suggest new features.*

 📫 Contact
 ---